Serb uprising of 1848–1849: Prelude

 The Hungarians became the most dangerous in Austria, led by the temperamented orator Lajos Kossuth.
 In their nationalism, the Hungarians never had enough measures.
 On the area of the Crown of St. Stephen they were a constant minority in relation to the other nationalities, however, their state was represented and led by only them.
 Fearing that they would lose that supremacy or have to share it, they began efforts by all means to preserve a Hungarian character to the state.
 In this pursuit they were necessary to come into conflict with other nationalities, primarily with the Serbs and Croats.
 The Serbs had their privileges with a kind of religious autonomy, which the Hungarians had long looked down upon, and which was in danger of one day being abolished.
 Croats had also kept their historical rights and especially their language, which use was narrowed by organization of the Hungarians.
 The Viennese government had often used the Serbs and Croats, whose militancy was well known, as its instrument to curb Hungary's desires.
 This created an even larger gap between them and the Hungarians, because along with opposition from the Hungarians, it came in a moment of absolute disbelief.

 When the news came of the riots in Paris followed by those in Vienna, and when it became clear what the Hungarians sought, the Serbs and Croats immediately raised their voices.
-Zagreb had become very active under the leadership of Ban Josip Jelačić, a Frontier colonel, who almost from the beginning gave his movement a combative character, but at the same time showed affection towards the Habsburg dynasty.
-The Frontiersmen, the best soldiers in the Austrian army, were at this time more loyal to the Austrian court than many German regiments.
-In this spirit of loyalty and impeccable performance of service, the Frontiersmen (Serbs and Croats alike) were mannered for centuries.
-A popular song went When the Holy Emperor desires, the Frontiersman jumps into death!.
+Zagreb had become very active under the leadership of Ban Josip Jelačić, a Frontier colonel, who gave his movement a combative character while still showing affection towards the Habsburg dynasty.
+The Frontiersmen, some of the best soldiers in the Austrian army, were at the time more loyal to the Austrian court than many German regiments.
+The Frontiersmen, both the Serbs and the Croats, were considered incredibly loyal and effective.
+A popular song at the time went When the Holy Emperor desires, the Frontiersman jumps into death!.

 As part of the Revolutions of 1848, the Serbs under Austria-Hungary demanded what they had in the previous century; recognition of Serbian as official language, equality of the Orthodox church as with Catholics, and annual church assembly gatherings.
 They met at Sremski Karlovci and Novi Sad.